DSpicer22/SOCLab/README.md

 - <b>Setting up a Virtual Machine in Microsoft Azure.</b>
 - <b>Provisioning and configuring a Log Analytics Workspace for data collection.</b>
 - <b>Routing logs to Microsoft Sentinel for centralized security monitoring.</b>
+- <b>Creating a Watchlist to enrich threat detection and correlation within Microsoft Sentinel.</b>
+- <b>Developing a custom workbook to visualize security insights and trends.</b>
-- <b>Analyzing failed login attempts and visualized their origin to identify potential attack sources.</b>
+- <b>Analyzing failed login attempts and visualizing their geographic origin to identify potential attack sources.</b>
-- <b>Developing a real-time threat map to monitor malicious activity across the network.</b>
+- <b>Developing a real-time threat/attack map to monitor malicious activity across the network.</b>

 <h2>Languages and Utilities Used</h2>